E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/GC-AdResS/Abrupt_Adress_forcecap/readme.rst

 ..
 Notice the syntax of a URL reference below `Text <URL>`_

 A note of caution: the chosen force cap trigger has to be a high enough value, otherwise normal interactions (interactions with forces around the average forces in a simulation)  will trigger the force capping.
 That would change the dynamics and the structure of a system.
-Also it would descrease the performance of the code.
+Also it would decrease the performance of the code.
 If chosen too high it might run into impossible and unstable configuration, which will result in a program crash.

 Recipe for hard coded force capping: